aiven/devportal/docs/tutorials/talk-to-kafka.rst

 The concept of consumer group and consuming messages on Kafka
 ------------------------------------------------------------------

-Consumer group is the logical grouping of consumers.
-In Kafka, the consumer(s) must belong to a consumer group; if you don't define one, a random consumer group will be generated.
+A consumer group is the logical grouping of consumers.
+A consumer is usually a client application that reads (consumes) events from Kafka.
+In Kafka, the consumer(s) must belong to a consumer group.
+If you don't define one, Kafka generates a random consumer group.
 For a Kafka cluster with multiple nodes, consumers within the same consumer group can exist on different nodes.

 .. mermaid::